History of David Lynch in Timeline

 1990: Wild at Heart wins Palme d'Or

-1990: Twin Peaks Premiere
+1991: Twin Peaks Series

-1991: Directing Teaser for Michael Jackson's Dangerous
+1991: Directing Michael Jackson Teaser

 In 1991, David Lynch directed a 30-second teaser trailer for Michael Jackson's album Dangerous at Jackson's request.

-1992: Birth of Riley Sweeney Lynch
+1992: Birth of Son Riley Sweeney Lynch

-1992: Release of Twin Peaks: Fire Walk with Me
+1992: Twin Peaks: Fire Walk with Me

-1992: Cancellation of On the Air
+1992: On the Air Canceled

-In 1992, the comedy series On the Air, created by David Lynch and Mark Frost, was canceled after only three episodes were aired.
+In 1992, the comedy series On the Air, created by David Lynch and Mark Frost, was canceled after only three episodes aired.

-1993: Creation of Hotel Room
+1993: Hotel Room Miniseries

 1993: Release of The Voice of Love

-April 1997: Furniture Collection at Milan Furniture Fair
+April 1997: Presentation at Milan Furniture Fair

 In April 1997, David Lynch presented a furniture collection at the prestigious Milan Furniture Fair.